thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ### Prepocessing

 All MRI images are preprocessed before training.
-Images are resized to 224 x 224, converted to 3 channels to match input format of ConvNeXt and normalized using specific mean and standard deviation for each dataset.
-To enhance model's generalization and prevent overfitting, various data augmentation techniques are used:
+Images are resized to 224 x 224, converted to 3 channels to match the input format of ConvNeXt and normalized using specific mean and standard deviation for each dataset.
+To enhance the model's generalization and prevent overfitting, various data augmentation techniques are used:

 - Horizontal Flipping: randomly flips the MRI image left to right.